 The challenge with this project was designing and sizing the replacement Titanium condensers to fit into the available space while delivering the required performance.
 Room was very limited and modifying the piping had to be kept to a minimum.
 Additionally, the delivery window was short along with a tight installation schedule.

-Titanium Marine delivered the three condensers on time, and they were put into service without a hitch.
-These units will not corrode and will not require any Zinc anodes.
-Titanium is unaffected by sea water, sand laden water or sodium chloride.
+Titanium Marine Technologies delivered the three condensers on time, and they were put into service without a hitch.
+Unlike the failed cupro-nickel units, these units will not corrode or erode, and will not require any zinc anodes, ever.
+Titanium is unaffected by sea water, sand-laden water or sodium chloride.
+The toughness of Titanium allows for high sea water velocities in the tubes, providing a “self-scouring” mechanism which inhibits marine growth.

 Each replacement heat exchanger had to provide equal performance without exceeding the available space.
 Matching the piping arrangements and sea water flows also impacted the designs.
 In every case the units fitted up precisely and were significantly lighter.